tchibatron/dbeaver/Connection-Types.md

 To manage connection types for a database connection, in the Database Navigator or Projects view, click the connection to set focus to it and then press <kbd>F4</kbd> to open the connection properties window.
 Then, in the properties window, in the navigation pane on the left, click **General** to see the general settings.
 You can see **Connection Type** field among the settings:

 [[images/ug/Connection-Properties-General.png]]

+There are three default connection types – **Development**, **Test**, and **Production**.
+You can change the connection type for your database connection as well as you can create a new connection type, edit or delete an existing one.